Master Text-Based Video Editing with AI in Premiere Pro With This Workflow

 Export Options: Get .srt, .txt, or timestamped summaries for YouTube chapters

-FAQs About Text-Based Editing With Cutback
+FAQs About Text-Based Editing With Premiere Assistant

 Subtitle track blocking cuts?
 Delete all “Captions” tracks from the sequence